RJMetrics/magenerator/README.md

 LOAD DATA INFILE 'sales_flat_order.csv' into table magento.sales_flat_order FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 LINES;
 LOAD DATA INFILE 'sales_flat_order_item.csv' into table magento.sales_flat_order_item FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 LINES;
 LOAD DATA INFILE 'sales_flat_order_address.csv' into table magento.sales_flat_order_address FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 LINES;
+LOAD DATA INFILE 'company.csv' into table magento.company FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 LINES;
 ```

 If you need to load the data into a remote db from a local csv file, use this command